-Although King's Quest VII is the only game in the series to avert Unwinnable by Design, there is one bit that breaks the game on newer, faster computers.
+Although King's Quest VII is the only game in the series not to be Unwinnable by Design, there is one bit that breaks the game on newer, faster computers.
 At one point, you have to pick up a lit firecracker and quickly put it to use before it explodes right in your pocket.
 However, being designed for slower machines, on a modern computer it may explode near instantaneously.

 However, you respawn in the spot you died, so you can still make it if you just keep walking between deaths as can be seen in this video.